bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 newFn() // "Richard likes Pizza, Tacos, and Lasagne"
 ```

-As you can see, this works in exactly like `call()` except the function isn't called right away, in this case, the new function is assigned to a constant called `newFn` and we then invoke it on the line after.
-This particular type of binding is often seen in React components, but I will go into that a little more shortly.
+As you can see, this works in exactly like `call()` except the function isn't called right away, in this case, the new function is assigned to a constant called `newFn` and we then invoke it on the line after (we could invoke this at anytime we like).
+This particular type of binding is often seen in React components, but I will go into that a little more later.

 ## new Binding

-The `new` binding is a very simple one to explain, anytime you use the new keyword in Javascript, you are binding `this` to the new object you're creating, a quick example of this might look as follows.
+The `new` binding is a very simple one to explain, anytime you use the `new` keyword in Javascript, you are binding `this` to the new object you're creating, a quick example of this might look as follows.

 ```javascript
 const Book = function(title, author, isbn) {